 This course is for those students interested in the many opportunities speaking a major world language can offer.
 The course is designed with a focus on communicating using a wide range of basic Spanish.
 They will also explore the exciting and diverse Spanish speaking world from Europe to Latin America.
 Students will make connections to their own languages and cultures.

 A range of internal and external achievement standards will be offered.
 This course is offered in conjunction with Te Kura online school.
 See Mr Orr to find out more.

-Entry Requirements: Studied Spanish at Year 10, be a native speaker; any other students would need to see Mr Orr
+Entry Guidelines: Studied Spanish at Year 10, be a native speaker; any other students would need to see Mr Orr

 Leads to: Level 2/3 Spanish Language and Culture

 Teacher in Charge: Mr R Orr

 Students who wish to pursue Spanish will be supported through a course at Te Kura, the online school.

 Te Reo Māori me ōna Tikanga

 This course explores Te Reo Māori through a range of contextualised kaupapa that are influenced by students' voices.
 We have support systems in place for students who have limited knowledge of Te Reo Māori at this level.
 We also offer programmes that will enhance the language skills and knowledge of our native Te Reo Māori speaking students.